docker-library/docs/docker/content.md

-# What is Docker?
+# What is Docker in Docker?

+Although running Docker inside Docker is generally not recommended, there are some legitimate use cases, such as developing Docker itself.

-Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.
+_Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows._

 > [wikipedia.org/wiki/Docker_(software)](https://en.wikipedia.org/wiki/Docker_%28software%29)

 %%LOGO%%

+Before running Docker-in-Docker, be sure to read through [Jérôme Petazzoni's excellent blog post on the subject](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), where he outlines some of the pros and cons of doing so (and some nasty gotchas you might run into).

+If you are still convinced that you need Docker-in-Docker and not just access to a container's host Docker server, then read on.

 # How to use this image

 [![asciicast](https://asciinema.org/a/24707.png)](https://asciinema.org/a/24707)

-## start a daemon instance
+## Start a daemon instance

 ```console
 $ docker run --privileged --name some-docker -d docker:1.8-dind